Congratulations! It was tough going, but you completed the no contact stage with flying colors. Good. But what do you text your ex after no contact?

 (Incidentally, your job is to help your ex want the same thing as you before asking them.)

-You can’t even begin to guess what your ex wants until after you have gathered some feedback.
+You can’t begin to guess what your ex wants until after you have gathered some feedback.

 And a lot can happen during no contact.

 As a result, it would be best to take things slowly when resuming contact with your ex.
-This way, you can minimize the risk of triggering a new conflict.
+This way, you can minimize the chance of triggering a new conflict.

 Once you stop treating text messages as a way to ask your ex to come back, you can relax and start having fun with your ex.